m4ttsch/omscs-notes-notes/operating-systems/io-management.md

 The OS is involved in making the device registers available to the user process on create, but then is out of the way.

-Since we don’t want to interact with the kernel in order to control the device, we need a **user-level driver** - basically a library - that the user process links in order to interact with the device.
+Since we don't want to interact with the kernel in order to control the device, we need a **user-level driver** - basically a library - that the user process links in order to interact with the device.
 These libraries, like the kernel-level drivers, will usually be provided by the device manufacturers.

 The OS has to retain some coarse-grain control.
 For example, the OS can still enable/disable a device or add permissions to add more processes to use the device.
 The device must have enough registers so that the OS can map some of them into one or more user processes while still retaining access to a few registers itself so it can interact with the device at a high-level.